 The TPRG is based in the University of Reading’s School of Archaeology, Geography and Environmental Science (SAGES), but has members from several departments across the university, reflecting the interdisciplinarity of our research.
 To learn more about a researcher and their background, please click on their name to access their TPRG profile or follow the links to their departmental webpage.

-Oli is studying how pre-Columbian people and past climate change helped shape southern Brazil’s Araucaria forests, and how they will likely respond to further climate change in the future.
+Oli is studying how indigenous people and past climate change helped shape southern Brazil’s Araucaria forests, and how they will likely respond to further climate change in the future.

 James’s project uses a combination of phytoliths, charcoal and carbon isotope analysis to assess the long-term stand-scale dynamics of ecotonal forests in Bolivia.

-Josie is studying the effect of past human activity and climate change on the sustainability of traditional terraced agriculture in the Peruvian Andes during the late-Holocene, and assessing the implications of this for food security at the present day and in the future.
+Josie is studying the effect of past human activity and climate change on the sustainability of traditional terraced agriculture in the Peruvian Andes during the late-Holocene, and assessing the implications of this for food security now and in the future.

 Dr Joy Singarayer

-Joy is an Associate Professor in Palaeoclimatology at the Department of Meteorology, and is one of Richard’s co-supervisors.
+Joy is an Associate Professor in Palaeoclimatology at the Department of Meteorology, and co-supervises Richard and Dan.
 Her departmental webpage is here.

 Dr Shovonlal Roy